gruberpatrick/gmusicremote/README.md

 GmusicRemote
 ============

-NodeJS Server to control Gmusicbrowser via Mobile Phones, Tablets and any other external devices
+NodeJS Application to control Gmusicbrowser via Mobile Phones, Tablets and any other external devices.
+WARNING: Currently in production.
+No release available yet.